IRLL/HIPPO_Gym_FrontEnd_React/README.md

 ```javascript
 handleFPS(speed)
 ```
 Function used to control the FPS(frame per second) of the game.
-The default value is 30 and the increment or the decrement of each time the user press the button is 5.
+The default value is 30 and the increment or the decrement when each time the user press the button is 5.
 The allowed range of the FPS is between 5 - 90 for now.

 [control.js](./src/components/control.js)
 ControlPanel component includes all the elements that neeeded to control the game.
 For example, we have direction control buttons and "start", "stop","reset", etc.
-We have introduced the selection UI to our ControlPanel to meet different requirements for each project.
+We have introduced the selective UI to our ControlPanel to meet different requirements for each project.
 Researcher can select the control buttons they want for their project.

+**Control components we have right now:**
+- Game control
+    - Left
+    - LeftUp
+    - LeftDown
+    - Right
+    - RightUp
+    - RightDown
+    - Up
+    - Down
+    - Fire
+- Train Control
+    - Start
+    - Pause
+    - Stop
+    - Reset
+    - Train Online
+    - Train Offline
+    - Good
+    - Bad
+    - Fps Up
+    - Fps Down
+    - Fps Set

 [header.js](./src/components/header.js)
 Header component that will be rendered on every pages of our framework.
 We only have a irll logo for now.